canghel3/go-geoserver/README.md

 # GeoServer Go Client

-Simplifying interactions with [GeoServer](https://geoserver.org/) in Go.

-This client provides a simple and idiomatic way to talk to GeoServer’s REST API from your Go applications.
+A golang library made to simplify interacting with [GeoServer](https://geoserver.org/), providing a straightforward and idiomatic way to talk to GeoServer’s REST API from your Go applications.

 ## ✨ Features